 2. Loss Mitigation Specialist

 The Loss Mitigation Specialist is the first contact point with a delinquent borrower and the primary driver of workout negotiations.
-See Loss Mitigation Strategies for Hard Money Loans for the full tactical breakdown.
+For a detailed look at navigating these decisions safely, see 7 Red Flags for Private Lenders Navigating Loan Workouts Safely.

 • Conducts financial hardship analysis to determine borrower capacity for a structured workout